 Warfield had great admiration for Miss Perry and they became friends.
 He was associated with impresario David Belasco and arranged for Miss Perry to audition for him.
 In October 1907, Miss Perry was cast as Warfield's leading lady in Belacso's A Grand Army Man at his new Styvestant Theatre (now the Belasco).

 Soon, another man was in Antoinette Perry’s life.
 Frank Frueauff, an old beau from home who merged Denver Gas and Electric, of which he was vice president, with Cities Service (now CITGO).
 They fell madly in love, and, at the peak of her New York acting career, Miss Perry married Frueauff.
-They traveled the great liners to Europe and, on settling in New York, entertained in their Fifth Avenue apartment in robber baron style.

 In 1920, approached by Brock Pemberton, a flamboyant press agent turned producer, Miss Perry, unbeknownst to Frueauff, became an "angel" in Pemberton's production of Zona Gale's comedy Miss Lulu Bett.
 It went on to win the Pulitzer Prize and become a huge hit.
 Soon Miss Perry was Pemberton’s silent partner.
 When her husband discovered his wife has invested in theatre and had done so well, he gave his blessings.
 Then, in 1922, he died of a heart attack.
 He left a $13-million estate.